TheTechOddBug/lon-mirror/README.md

 OMNIA v1.0 is a bounded structural measurement engine.

+Externally, the clearest way to understand it is this:

+OMNIA is a structural trust gate for plausible but fragile outputs.

 It is strongest where the project currently has real tested perimeter:

 structured LLM outputs